jahlen/Planetzine/README.md

 # Planetzine
 A sample app using Azure Cosmos DB.

-This project demonstrates how to build a news web app that uses a globally distributed Azure Cosmos DB.
+This project shows how to build a news web app that uses a globally distributed Azure Cosmos DB.
 It demonstrates the following functionality:
 * Reading from the nearest database location ("local reads")
 * Search articles by author, tags or full-text search
 * Populating with sample articles (from Wikipedia)